Quantize What Counts: More for Keys, Less for Values: Quantization Error Bounds

-Let \(A \in \mathbb{R}^{m \times n}\) denote a real matrix whose entries are to be stored using a fixed number of bits in two's-complement representation.
-The following notation is adopted: \begin{itemize} \item \textbf{Bit Depth.} Given \(b\) bits in two's-complement format, each representable integer \(q\) lies in the interval
+Let \(A \in \mathbb{R}^{m \times n}\) denote a real matrix whose entries are to be stored using a fixed number of bits in two's complement representation.
+The following notation is adopted: \begin{itemize} \item \textit{Bit Depth.} Given \(b\) bits in two's-complement format, each representable integer \(q\) lies in the interval

-\item \textbf{Maximum Entry Magnitude.} Define
+\item \textit{Maximum Entry Magnitude.} Define

-\item \textbf{Scale Factor.} Set
+\item \textit{Scale Factor.} Set

-This choice ensures that the scaled entries \(A_{ij}/\alpha\) lie within the representable range. \end{itemize}
+This choice ensures that the scaled entries \(A_{ij}/\alpha\) lie within the representable range.

-\textbf{Quantization.} Define the integer matrix \(Q \in \mathbb{Z}^{m \times n}\) by
+\item \textit{Quantization.} Define the integer matrix \(Q \in \mathbb{Z}^{m \times n}\) by

-\textbf{Dequantization (Reconstruction).} The reconstructed matrix \(\widehat{A}\) is given by
+\item \textit{Dequantization (Reconstruction).} The reconstructed matrix \(\widehat{A}\) is given by